 - Unflavored Whey Protein

 - Pork Rinds – Crush pork rinds in a food processor and add your favorite spices, then coat the chicken bites.

 I choose to deep fry the chicken in refined coconut oil because it’s tasteless and heat resistant due to the saturated fatty acids.

-Some people use coconut flour or coconut flakes but I am not a huge fan of those.
-One thing I tried and really loved are the pork rinds processed into little pieces.
+Some people use coconut flour or coconut flakes, but I am not a huge fan of those.
+One thing I tried and really loved was the pork rinds processed into little pieces.

 The Secrets of Crispy Keto Fried Chicken

 The secret to extremely flavourful fried chicken is to marinate the meat in many herbs and spices before frying it.